spaceskynet/TaikoLocalizationTool/README.md

 #### Packall/Unpackall:

 ```
-Taiko.py img (packall | unpackall)
+Taiko.py (packall | unpackall)
 ```

-To pack or unpack at once.
+To pack or unpack all at once.

 ### Attention: